The easiest way to start up Kawa is to run the ‘kawa’ program.

 gckawa --main=myprog myprog*.class -o myprog

-is a simple shell script that calls gcj
+The gckawa is a simple shell script that calls gcj.

 the linker it should link with the kawa shared library, and